skullsminer/SkullsMinerLite/README.md

    GUI

-      Since version 2.0 SkullsMinerLite has a GUI making it easy to configure and run.
+      SkullsMinerLite has a GUI making it easy to configure and run.
       Relies on config files.
 No need to edit bat files.
 Simply run SkullsMinerLite Set your wallet address and hit start
       For console lovers.
 Run SkullsMinerLite-ConsoleUp.